logo

 The increase in the number of medical professionals in the state will further strengthen the medical infrastructure in the region.
 By opening new medical colleges and increasing the number of seats in the state, the government aims to ensure that medicine is accessible even in the remotest parts of the state.

 Karnataka is a hub for medical education for aspirants looking to pursue their careers in medicine.
-The addition of new medical seats to the existing colleges and the opening of new medical colleges will further cement its position as the leading medical education provider in the country.
+The addition of new medical seats to the existing colleges and the opening of new medical colleges will further cement its position as a leading medical education provider in the country.